open-mmlab/mmengine/docs/en/tutorials/hook.md

 )
 ```

-It can also set priority when defining classes.
+You can also set priority when defining classes.

 ```python
 @HOOKS.register_module()